 #6 – The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 There is no substitute for face to face conversation.
-Agile project management must seek to eliminate bureaucratic, email and written communication that tends to drag out project decision making wherever possible.
+Agile project management must seek to eliminate bureaucratic, email and written communication that tends to drag out project decision making whenever possible.
+In today’s digital world, this might translate to video calls, but the principle stands—nothing beats real human interaction for clarity.

 #7 – Working software is the primary measure of progress.